1) What is Baron Energy? What is its purpose?

 8) What are Baron’s major challenges going forward?

-We will continue to execute our plan for 2017 and 2018.
-We believe we currently have enough growth in our portfolio to get us to our exit in 2019.
-Our goal is to deliver 300 BOPD in 2019.
-Although we believe we can execute our plan forward mostly from project cash flow we continue to seek growth capital for acquisitions and to accelerate our drilling programs.
+We have reached a point in the project to begin drilling operations.
+We believe we currently have enough potential growth in our portfolio to get us to our exit in 2019.
+Our goal is to deliver at least 300 BOPD in 2019.
+We also continue to seek growth capital for acquisitions and to accelerate our drilling programs.

 9) How does Baron’s general and administrative costs compare to the industry?

-Our general and administrative expenses are low.
+Our general and administrative expenses are low compared the industry.
 We have two full-time employees and one part-time assistant.
 Our management team has extensive, multi-discipline experience thus reducing the need for a larger staff.
 We do not anticipate adding more staff to achieve our growth targets.
-We are also able to easily travel to our field operations in South Texas, which reduces the time and cost required for providing production operations management, land-related activities, field inspections, acquisition due diligence, etc.
+We are able to easily travel to our field operations in South Texas, which reduces the time and cost required for providing production operations management, land-related activities, field inspections, acquisition due diligence, etc.

 10) What projected oil prices are being used by Baron for its business plan?

-We are currently using $45/Bbl oil for 2017 for our base case cash flow projections and $35/Bbl as a low case.
-We are aligned with general industry thinking which says that oil markets will balance in late 2017 and that prices could stabilize in the $50 plus per barrel range by year-end 2017.
+We are currently using $55/Bbl oil for 2018 for our base case cash flow projections and $35/Bbl as a low case.
+We are aligned with general industry thinking which says that oil markets will balance in 2018 and that oil prices could stabilize around $60 per barrel by year-end 2018.

 11) What are Baron’s plans for the remainder of 2017 and 2018?